prasannanjaneyar/Usecase-Scenario/my-node-app/Readme.txt

 az acr repository list --name containerregi.azurecr.io --output table

 Now the Docker image is avaiable in ACR.
+Build is completed CI
+#Deploy the docker image to AKS and testt he application.
+#Now deployment stage.
+#Create AKS cluster using the terraform or azure portal.
+#integration between Azure Kubernetes Service (AKS) and Azure Container Registry (ACR) to enable secure image pulling.
+#Using the data argument we can import the acr and Role Assignment.
+Once AKS is deployed,go to azure devops orginixation -> create new project. create service connections for docker hub service, aks and azure subscription - grant the pipeline access to run the pipeline automatically. you can see the pipeline steps in azure-pipeline.yml.
+Create deployment.yml file to deploy the pod in aks.

 ===========================
 commands:
 az acr login --name containerregi.azurecr.io